Freddy Got Fingered: Production

-Principal photography took place between August to October 2000, and was primarily filmed in Saginaw Township and cities; Surrey, Delta (Boundary Bay Airport), Belcarra (Burrard Inlet), Port Moody (Reed Point Marina), Burnaby (Lougheed Mall) and Squamish (Squamish Airport) and in Santa Monica, California.
+Principal photography took place from August to October 2000, and was mostly shot in Vancouver, while some scenes were shot in Santa Monica, California.

 Chris Prynoski, former Beavis and Butt-Head and Daria animator, produced the "Zebras in America" animation segment as the first project for his company, Titmouse Productions.

 The theatrical release for the film is 87 minutes and it was received an R rating by the Motion Picture Association of America following requested cuts to tone it down from an NC-17, a rating that Tom Green described as "like porn with murder."
 As an extra on the DVD release, Green also included a version of the ending, where a small child character gets sliced by the airplane propeller, which he had edited to secure an R rating with a last-minute added ADR dub for a theatrical release.
 The PG-rated cut of Freddy Got Fingered is only three minutes long with a comedic voiceover.
-Some footage was leaked by the Newgrounds website some weeks before release.
-Years later, Tom Fulp, owner of Newgrounds, confirmed that the leak was a marketing stunt.
+Some footage was leaked by the Newgrounds website two weeks before release.
+Tom Fulp, owner of Newgrounds, confirmed during that same time that the leak was a marketing stunt.

 Music

-The music score was composed by Mike Simpson of the electronic band Dust Brothers, who had previously scored other films such as the 1999 film Fight Club and the 2000 comedy film Road Trip, in which Tom Green also acted.
+The music score was composed by Mike Simpson of the electronic band Dust Brothers, who had previously scored other films such as the 1999 film Fight Club and the 2000 comedy film Road Trip, the latter in which Tom Green also acted.
 Simpson would go on to collaborate with Green on Tom Green's House Tonight.
 The soundtrack was released on April 17, 2001 by Restless Records and had consisted of mostly punk rock, hardcore punk and electronic music.

-Some of the songs featured in the film, but not on the official soundtrack include "I Just Wanna Love U (Give It 2 Me)" by JAY-Z, "I'd Like to Teach the World to Sing (In Perfect Harmony)" by The New Seekers, "I've Gotta Be Me" by Sammy Davis Jr., and "The Real Slim Shady" by Eminem.
+Some of the songs featured in the film, but not on the official soundtrack include "Everything Turns Grey" by Agent Orange, "I Just Wanna Love U (Give It 2 Me)" by JAY-Z, "I'd Like to Teach the World to Sing (In Perfect Harmony)" by The New Seekers, "I've Gotta Be Me" by Sammy Davis Jr., and "The Real Slim Shady" by Eminem.

+Release

+The film had its theatrical release in the United States and Canada on April 20, 2001 by 20th Century Fox.
+It was also theatrically released in France on May 1, 2002.

+Home media

+The film was released on VHS and DVD by 20th Century Fox Home Entertainment on October 23, 2001.
+Despite its notorious failure at the box office, it did eventually turn a profit from DVD sales earning its cult status.
+The film earned $24,300,000 from DVD sales, and was among the top 50 weekly DVD rentals chart.
+Green has stated in a few interviews in 2010 that DVD sales have been growing many years later and that there was a cult following.